FOD17/Cyberpunk2077-Athletics-Hack/README.md

 # Cyberpunk2077-Athletics-Hack
 This is some dank code to automate boosting your athletics.

+# How to use
+Go up to a safe area from enemies, load up the script and run it.
+From there click back into the game.
+BUT MAKE SURE YOU ARE FACING A WALL!!!

+To exit the game to run the code hit the windows button.
+If this does not work for your, then you need to modify the viewing in the settings to allow the windows button to kick you out of the game.

 # Notes about code as mentioned in video